-Summertime Skin Care for Pets: Protecting Your Pet from Sun
+Summertime Skin Care: Protecting Pets from Sun

-Our pets are subject to a host of maladies, but one of the most common, and least talked about, is skin cancer.
+No matter where you live, understand that our pets are subject to a host of maladies.
+But one of the most common, and least talked about, is skin cancer.

 Dogs that are at an increased risk to develop melanoma (suggesting that this disease may have a hereditary component) include:

-~ Gordon Setters
+- Gordon Setters

-~ Standard and Miniature Schnauzers
+- Standard and Miniature Schnauzers

-~ Doberman Pinschers
+- Doberman Pinschers

-~ Scottish terriers
+- Scottish terriers

 Melanomas can occur in areas of haired skin, where they usually form small, dark (brown to black) lumps, but can also appear as large, flat, wrinkled masses.
-Melanoma of the haired skin in dogs is usually a benign tumor, although it can cause severe discomfort.
+Melanoma of the haired skin in dogs is usually a benign tumor, although it can still cause severe discomfort.

 In contrast, malignant melanoma, which develops in the mouth or in the distal limbs (usually the toenail beds), is an incurable disease.